 Introduction

-Our initial plan was the LEJOG, the Lands' End to John O'Groats cycle route, a classic among touring cyclists.
-Of course, I only considered myself a touring cyclist at this stage because I owned a touring bike.
-But as Robbie Burns once said, "The best-laid plans o' mice an' men gang aft agley."
-Our plan certainly went 'agley'.
+Our original plan was to tackle LEJOG—the iconic Lands' End to John O'Groats cycle route, famed among touring cyclists.
+At this point, I only considered myself a touring cyclist largely because I now owned a touring bike.
+But, as Robbie Burns so aptly put it, "The best-laid plans o' mice an' men gang aft agley."
+And, indeed, our plans did go 'agley'.

-The LEJOG route presented logistical nightmares.
-Lands End is 430 miles from my home in the East Midlands, and upon reaching the long pointy bit of Cornwall, we'd have to turn around and go nearly all the way back to central England before heading north.
-The easier and gentler option, or so I thought, was to cycle 500 miles through the Outer Hebrides, visiting as many Scottish islands as possible along the way.
+Logistical challenges quickly surfaced with the LEJOG route.
+Lands' End lies 430 miles from my home in the East Midlands, and even after reaching the far tip of Cornwall, we would have to double back nearly all the way to central England before heading north.
+What seemed an easier and more appealing alternative was to cycle 500 miles through the Outer Hebrides, visiting as many Scottish islands as we could along the way.

-In the end, we covered 17 islands, and both of us just about survived the midges!
+Ultimately, we traversed 17 islands, and both of us narrowly survived the midges and trench foot!

-The drive up the A1 to Edinburgh was anything but swift.
-Our 'base camp' was to be my mother's house.
-Chris spent the evening packing his panniers, as he hadn't even started when I collected him from his house that morning.
-Much to my horror, he began making an extensive list of missing items he needed to purchase in the morning before we headed out into the great unknown.
+The drive up the A1 to Edinburgh was the usual nightmare journey.
+Enough said.
+Our base camp would be my mother’s house.
+On arrival, Chris spent the evening packing his panniers, a task he hadn’t even begun when I picked him up that morning.
+He rushed around his house emptying his wardrobe into the back of my car in a mild panic of clothes collecting.
+That evening, to my dismay, he started making a lengthy list of items he still needed to buy before we could embark on our journey into the unknown.

 A major expedition on day one was a visit to the shops in Princess Street.